What is the maximum allowable CO level for 1996 vehicles during a Smog Check?

 Study for the California Smog Check Inspector Exam.
 Use flashcards and multiple choice questions with hints and explanations to prepare thoroughly.
 Get ready for your test!

-The maximum allowable carbon monoxide (CO) level for 1996 model year vehicles during a Smog Check is indeed 0.5%.
-This standard is established to ensure that vehicles maintain acceptable emissions levels to protect air quality.
-Carbon monoxide is a colorless, odorless gas that can be harmful to human health and contributes to environmental pollution.
+The maximum allowable level of carbon monoxide (CO) for 1996 vehicles during a Smog Check is indeed 0.5%.
+This standard is established to ensure that vehicles meet emissions control requirements, reflecting advancements in emission technology that have been implemented for vehicles produced in that year and onward.

 Subscribe